camilova/simplehub/README.md

 # simplehub
-Web app to organize, group and share references, documents and multimedia.
+Simple web app to organize, group and share references, documents and multimedia.